Estate Planning

 *Plus taxes.
 There may be situations that warrant different fee arrangements.

-3. The Representation Agreement
+A Representation Agreement

-The Representation Agreement allows you to designate someone you trust to make health and personal care decisions for you when you are not be able to make such decisions yourself.
 You may include your personal health care wishes in this document.
 The person you appoint must follow the wishes that you expressed while capable as best as possible.

 The Cost